 Open Space Visitor Center

 Thousands of Sandhill Cranes migrate through the Middle Rio Grande Valley in the fall.
-A great place to see them at the City of Albuquerque Open Space Visitor Center.
+A great place to see them is the City of Albuquerque Open Space Visitor Center.